zuozhenggh/learning-library/data-management-library/database/db-partitioning/list-partitioning/list.md

 *	One or more unordered distinct values per list
 *	Ideal for segmentation of distinct values, for example, region

-### Weather forecasting or Sales forecasting based on Regional List
+### Weather forecasting or sales forecasting based on regional list

 Weather forecasts are made by collecting quantitative data about the current atmosphere at a given place and using meteorology to project how the atmosphere will change.
 Weather forecasting is a part of the economy.
 For example, in 2009, the US spent approximately $5.1 billion on weather forecasting, producing benefits estimated at six times as much.
 The volume of data keeps growing, and analysing previous regional data can be performance intensive.
 Since the weather data has geographical location, date, changes in temperature and humidity, this is a good case for partitioning data based on a regional list of values or using List partitioning.
 Another good example would be partitioning sales data based on regions for business reporting purposes, as shown below task list.